gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## getEq

 Derives an `Eq` over the `ReadonlyArray` of a given element type from the `Eq` of that type.
-The derived `Eq` defines two arrays as equal if all elements of both arrays are compared equal pairwise with the given `E`.
-In case of arrays of different lengths, the result is non equality.
+The derived `Eq` defines two `ReadonlyArray`s as equal if all elements of both `ReadonlyArray`s are compared equal pairwise with the given `E`.
+In case of `ReadonlyArray`s of different lengths, the result is non equality.

 **Signature**